 Countries that exhibit positive or improving ESG characteristics are selected through the Investment Manager's proprietary research which is supported with the use of third party issuer-specific ESG data where data collection allows.
 The approach consists of a threefold analysis determining a government's capacity and willingness to provide for its population, its resilience to shocks and its ability to grow sustainably, using both a standard set of indicators and qualitative analysis.
 For each asset, the Investment Manager examines the scores of the indicators to determine a country's sustainability over time and considers relevant shocks that may have impacted the scoring.
-These indicators, as well as the Investment Manager's specialised country expertise, are placed into the capacity and willingness framework to determine the country's current sustainability as well as potential trends that should be considered from an ESG perspective.
+These indicators, as well as the Investment Manager's specialised country expertise, are placed into the diagnostic framework to determine the country's current sustainability as well as potential trends that should be considered from an ESG perspective.
 The frequency of update for each country depends on its significance in the portfolio and the benchmark, but ESG scores are reviewed for all countries under coverage at least twice a year by the Sovereign investment team's ESG Committee.
-HDI scoring is calculated at least quarterly, where improvement is defined as having improved by more than five percentage points in the last ten years.

-Issuers that exhibit positive or improving ESG characteristics are selected through the Investment Managers' proprietary ESG scoring methodology, which is supported with the use of third party issuer-specific ESG data where coverage allows.
-When assessing an investment, the Investment Manager will utilise its access to management and financial sponsors in addition to information published by issuers and through access to third party ESG research providers, where coverage allows.
+Issuers that exhibit positive or improving ESG characteristics are selected through the Investment Manager's proprietary ESG scoring methodology, which is supported with the use of third party issuerspecific ESG data where coverage allows.
+When assessing an investment, the Investment Manager will utilise their access to management and financial sponsors in addition to information published by issuers and through access to third party ESG research providers, where coverage allows.
 This information and interaction enable due diligence to be undertaken on the ESG risk profile of an issuer.
 For each asset, the Investment Manager analyses an issuer's ESG credentials over time and consider relevant shocks that may impact the scoring.
-Topics considered include environmental (may encompass resource intensity, environmental footprint, traceability) social (societal impacts of products and services, business ethics, employee satisfaction, amongst others) and governance (may encompass effectiveness of management boards, credibility of auditing arrangements and accountability of management) to assess and screen issuers where ESG standards are positive or improving.
+Topics considered include environmental (may encompass resource intensity, environmental footprint, climate resilience) social (health and education policy, inclusiveness, and poverty alleviation, amongst others) and governance (may encompass rule of law, fiscal transparency, policy implementation effectiveness) to screen issuers where ESG standards are positive or improving.
 The Investment Manager undertakes ESG scoring of issuers that are owned or being monitored.
-ESG scores are compiled based on an analyst assessment and presented in investment underwriting memos.
-Issuers are assigned both an ESG current state score and an ESG outlook score for ESG categories.
-The ESG current state score assess the current sustainability profile of the issuer relative to the investment universe.
+ESG scores are compiled based on an analyst's assessment and presented in investment underwriting memos to the investment committee.
+Issuers are assigned both an ESG Current State Score and an ESG outlook score for ESG for environmental, social, and governance categories.
+The ESG Current State Score assess the current sustainability profile of the issuer relative to the investment universe.
 ESG outlook scores analyse momentum of the issuer on ESG topics in comparison to sector ESG development.
-Issuers will be considered as being "positive" if they have a better ESG current state score.
-Issuers will be considered as being "improving" if they have a moderate ESG current state score and an improving outlook score.
+Issuers will be considered as being "positive" if they have a better ESG Current State Score.
+Issuers will be considered "improving" if they have a moderate ESG Current State Score and an improving outlook score.

 The Investment Manager adopts an active management policy in relation to ESG topics and has a preference to focus on engagement to improve material issuer transparency and behaviour.
 Engagement activity may be focused on key ESG credit risk areas.